prrvchr/eMailerOOo/smtpMailerOOo/registration/PrivacyPolicy_en.md

 This policy explains what we do with your personal information.

 For simplicity, in the rest of this document, will be named:
-- `smtpMailerOOo`:  the smtpMailerOOo software in its integrity.
+- `smtpMailerOOo`:  the smtpMailerOOo software in its entirety.
 - `User`: the user of the smtpMailerOOo software.
 - `Supplier`: the internet service provider delivering internet services to `smtpMailerOOo`.

-Use of this software subjects you to our **Terms Of Use** as described in [this document:](https://prrvchr.github.io/smtpMailerOOo/smtpMailerOOo/registration/TermsOfUse_en)
+Use of this software also subjects you to our [**Terms Of Use**](https://prrvchr.github.io/smtpMailerOOo/smtpMailerOOo/registration/TermsOfUse_en)

 ### Contact: